captionpoint/captionpoint-plays/THE-ROOMMATE.md

 something.
 ---
 ## SHARON:
-A...sheep.
+A.. .sheep.
 ---
 ## ROBYN:
 I don't know, I imagined
 wide open skies, I think and
 rising at dawn...
-A sort of_restorative manual labor...
+A sort of... restorative manual labor...
 ---
 ## SHARON:
-OII...hmm...
+O11...hmm...
 We could have a garden...?
 ---
 ## ROBYN:
-My grrandmother was from Iowa.
+My grandmother was from Iowa.
 ---
 ## SHARON:
 She was?
-(---
-## ROBYN:
-has surprised them both with this revelation.
+(ROBYN has surprised them both with this revelation.
 A moment.)
 ---
 ## ROBYN:
 I didn't know her.